 The church was built together with the adjacent hospital complex in 1421 from the foundation of the prince bishop Jan Kropidłoa, although in 1400 prince Władysław II of Opole confirmed the foundation of the merchant Kuncze Cromer regarding the hospital dedicated to St. Alexius, which supposedly could accommodate eight patients.
 The brick hospital of Jan Kropidło (which could accommodate seventeen patients) burned down in 1615.
 It was rebuilt, but again damaged in 1682 or 1684.
-In 1691, the Gothic chapel was transformed, giving it a baroque decor (among others, the windows were transformed).
+In 1691, the Gothic chapel was transformed, giving it a Baroque decor (among others, the windows were transformed).
 In 1739 the hospital burned down completely.
-It was rebuilt in a changed, more modest form in the years 1857-1861 to serve as a school for girls, but in the years 1865-1866 it was again completely rebuilt due to its poor condition.
+It was rebuilt in a modified, more modest form in the years 1857-1861 to serve as a school for girls, but in the years 1865-1866 it was again completely rebuilt due to its poor condition.
 Further, smaller-scale works took place after the First World War.

-The hospital and the chapel were founded at the Oder Gate, in the north-west part of the city, near the river and city walls within which it were located.
+The hospital and the chapel were founded at the Oder Gate, in the north-west part of the town, near the river and walls within which it were located.
 The hospital buildings were located on the west side of the chapel, while to the south there could be a small courtyard.
 The hospital had dimensions of about 54 x 7 meters and about 5 rooms and four chambers (that was the number before the fire of 1739, it is not known whether a similar layout functioned in the Middle Ages).

 Popłonyk U., Opole, Warszawa 1970.